Xanthognarh/WebWidgets/README.md

 - `stats`: 0: Not displayed or 1: Number of votes displayed [default=0]
 - `fontsize`: Value between 0-100, if ≤50: Left text top, right text bottom [default=50]
 - `style`: Choose a predefined design (0-4) [default=0]
-- `debug`: Allow multiple votes per user
+- `debug`: Allow multiple votes per user and commands can be used by everyone

 Embed the link like: `https://xanthognarh.github.io/WebWidgets/Chat12.htm?channel=Channelname&to=10`